moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 end
 ```

-The code listed above includes a fixed list of permissions that restrict access
-to specific API endpoints.
-It reduces the access to a fixed list of projects
-governed by CI allow list rules and can be extended further to reduce the
-allowed set of permissions down further through new innovative product
-initiatives such as the introduction of the `permissions` syntax to the
-`.gitlab-ci.yml` file or by encoding explicit permissions into the allow list
-entry.
-The point is that each team has the autonomy to decide which permissions
-can be encoded in their respective product areas token and can reduce the set of
-permissions further by deciding where to store this information.
+### Extending the Design

-This same design can be extended to other tokens as well such as the personal
+The design can be extended to other token types, such as personal access tokens,
-access token.
-The authorization logic would remain the same but the way that the
-token is generated can have domain specific complexity and rules to govern its
-creation.

-**Pros:**
+while maintaining the same authorization logic.
+However, token generation can
+introduce domain-specific complexity and rules, providing flexibility for
+different contexts.

+### Pros

-- Eliminates the need to store additional data in the database for temporary roles associated with each job.
+- Reduces the need for storing temporary role-related data in the database.
-- Enabling concurrent pipelines within the same project for different commits to operate with appropriate access controls independently.
+- Supports concurrent pipelines within the same project, with independent access controls.
-- Reduces the complexity of runtime authorization policy decisions.
+- Simplifies runtime authorization decisions by moving them to token generation.
-- Creates an opportunity to enforce authz policies in additional services.
+- Enables enforcement of authorization policies across different services.

-**Cons:**
+### Cons

-- The size of the token may increase.
+- The token size may increase due to embedded permissions.

 ### Permissions